AgnieszkaPlatek/Forget_It_Not_v2/README.md

 # Forget-It-Not - BACKEND
-I am working on this project during mentorship DareIT programme, It is supervised by my mentor.
+I am working on this project during mentorship DareIT programme, It is supervised by my mentor Kasia Jagieła.

 It is a backend Django API for Forget-It-Not application.